jamiekurtz/BasicAuthForWebAPI/README.md

         MembershipProviderUser GetUser(string username);
     }

-Note that the The GetAdditionalClaims property will still be invoked if you supply your own IMembershipProvider.
+Note that the GetAdditionalClaims property will still be invoked if you supply your own IMembershipProvider.